emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Does it have movies, shows and anime?
 1. * Does the site have watch lists, history or continue watching?
 1. * Any discovery tools like recommendations based on watched content, collections, sorting, AI, etc?
-1. * Does the site have any 4K content, is it selfhosted, or embedded via api?
+1. * Does the site have any 4K content?
 1. * How is the sites mobile optimization?
 Does it look good and work well?

 ✔️= 2 points